woxblom/DragListView/README.md

     }

   Your ViewHolder should extend DragItemAdapter.ViewHolder and you must supply an id of the view that should respond to a drag.
+  If you want to respond to clicks, long clicks or touch events on the itemView root layout you should not set your own click listeners.
+  You should instead override onItemClick, onItemLongClicked and onItemTouch as these needs to be handled in the super class when disabling and enabling drag.

     public class ViewHolder extends DragItemAdapter.ViewHolder {
         public TextView mText;